 Furthermore, if they want to adjust the brightness of that same room at the same time, or make some other setting, they would most likely have to use another terminal/switch.
 The latter will also not provide any feedback on the realization or possibility of their action.

 Computers have solved this concern by using an operating system.
 This is a software layer that connects and organizes actions and information transfers between specialized components.
 Interaction with the operating system is done through software, providing a user interface, easy-to-use after a short learning period.

 Buildings now need operating systems, or Building Operation Systems (BOS), to be operated more efficiently.
 They also need to provide an optimal user experience, in compliance with regulatory and environmental issues.

-Catenda BOS is intended to be a service software operating on the basis of a Building Operating System.
+Catenda Duo (previously Catenda BOS) is intended to be a service software operating on the basis of a Building Operating System.

 A Building Operating System (BOS) solves some of the problems mentioned at the beginning of this article.
 It standardizes the communication between the different systems and their equipment.
 It also provides an additional level of service through its interoperability with other systems not restricted to the building industry.